Description

 Production Area

-The production area of Salama da Sugo PGI is within the territory of the Province of Ferrara, with the exclusion of the municipalities of Codigoro, Lagosanto and Comacchio, in the Emilia-Romagna region.
+The production area of Salama da Sugo PGI is within the territory of the Province of Ferrara, with the exclusion of the municipalities of Goro, Codigoro, Lagosanto and Comacchio, in the Emilia-Romagna region.

 Production Method